Basic GPS with extended Locator for Ham radio use

 There are four main areas in the main screen.

 The first area is the text line at the top.
-It displays the current UTC date and time and the number of satellites used vs. the total number of satellites received.
+It displays the current UTC or GPS datetime and the number of satellites used vs. the total number of satellites received.

 The second area is the map area.
 This map mimics a compass.
 You can find text at its four corners.
 Current GPS error estimation at upper left corner.
 Current speed at lower left corner.
 Current bearing at lower right corner.
 In the upper right corner you can find some symbols: A white star (☆) means HamGPS is configured to keep the screen always on.
 A crossed circle (⊕) means compass rotation is disabled.